 Another famous food option in Manaslu is the combination of Dhido and Gundruk.
 Dhido, a mixture of wheat and maize, harmonizes perfectly with Gundruk, a fermented green vegetable leaf.

 For a truly authentic dining experience during your stay in Lho, these distinctive dishes beckon.
-And no exploration of local flavors is complete without a sample of sukuti, a dried meat, mainly sourced from Buffalo.
+No exploration of local flavors is complete without a sample of Sukuti, dried meat mainly sourced from Buffalo.

 While traversing the colder regions, there is a high importance of beverages.
 Lho Gaun offers black tea and butter tea, both known for their comforting warmth and invigorating properties.